lagoon-road/lr-examples/make-a-single-page-app.md

 # Make a single page app

 Now that we have all the server side stuff in place it is time to spice things up a bit and show you where Lagoon road really shines, sharing code between environments.
-Let's first show you the code that we use to make it all work.

 ##### lr-examples/make-a-single-page-app/source/webserver.js
 ```